Southern California Regional Meeting

 Applying Traditional Ecological Knowledge to Forest Health

-Description: This dyanamic tour will feature field presentations on site history, a cultural burn site, a Lumbercycle demonstration, as well as a discussion on Traditional Ecological Knowledge, funding and collaboration, burning on trust land, and the impact of goldspotted oak borer tree mortality in the area.
+Destination: This dyanamic tour will feature field presentations on site history, a cultural burn site and a Lumbercycle demonstration.
+There will also be a discussion on Traditional Ecological Knowledge, funding and collaboration, burning on trust land, and the impact of goldspotted oak borer tree mortality in the area.

 Location: VIEW